blbadger/blbadger.github.io/neural-networks2.md

 ![training results](/neural_networks/nn_training.png)

 The median test classification accuracy varies widely depending on which dataset is chosen for training, even though they appear to be very similar when viewed by eye.
-At the extremes, the original training dataset results in a median training accuracy of $~90$ percent, wereas training with the third dataset yeilds a $~50$ percent median accuracy, no better than chance as this is a binary classification.
+At the extremes, the original training dataset results in a median training accuracy of $~90 %$, wereas training with the third dataset yeilds a $~50 %$  median accuracy, no better than chance as this is a binary classification.